-Not all patients who have intestinal failure need intestine transplant surgery.
-Other treatments for intestinal failure include intravenous nutrition, called total parenteral nutrition (TPN), and restoring intestine function through intestinal rehabilitation.
+Not all patients who have intestinal failure need an intestine transplant.
+Other treatments for intestinal failure include intravenous nutrition.
+This type of nutritional support is called total parenteral nutrition (TPN).
+Another nonsurgical treatment is restoring intestine function through intestinal rehabilitation.

-However, intestine transplant surgery may be the treatment of choice for intestinal failure when intestine function cannot be restored or when TPN no longer works or has led to liver failure or other complications.
+Intestine transplant may be the treatment of choice for intestinal failure when intestine function cannot be restored or when nutritional support no longer works or has led to liver failure or other complications.

 Learn more about intestinal failure.

 Kidney, Liver and Intestine206-987-1800 or 866-987-2000 (toll-free)

 Type the first or last name you are searching for or select a specialty.